-Our soldiers are our bravest Americans, and they comprise the finest fighting force on the planet.
+Our service members are our bravest Americans, and they comprise the finest fighting force on the planet.
 Often they are not being put in a position to succeed, either at home or abroad.

-Many soldiers are returning home with issues or injuries and aren’t receiving the right support or opportunity.
+Many service members are returning home with issues or injuries and aren’t receiving the right support or opportunity.
 We need to invest more money and resources in treating our soldiers with the care that they deserve.

 Today, loose nuclear material, cyberterrorism, misinformation and other unconventional attacks pose a grave threat to America, and these are less impacted by manpower and equipment on military bases.
 Money and resources should be redirected to places where it can do the most to protect us from the actual threats we’re facing today.

 We need to build a military designed for the challenges of 2020, which are going to be determined as much by technical superiority and resilient systems as they are manpower and artillery.
 We have massive needs here at home that our men and women of the military can help us meet that will also help them develop valuable skills.
 Whatever we do, we should be investing resources to adequately equip and care for our men and women in service and afterwards.